cheesehero112/notes/Chihiro's Study Progress.md

 ### Immersive:

+8/8/22: 1st technical interview is scheduled for this Thursday!

 8/6/22: Have not scheduled my first interview yet.
 Getting back into studying algos after 2 months of traveling/ working

 ### CS Prep: